-The Security Policy Committees are inter alia responsible for the Armed Forces, internal and external security issues, military and civilian peace support in the security policy field, as well as armament policy.
-Accordingly, they receive information regularly from the Federal Council on major security and defence policy topics.
+The Security Policy Committees are inter alia responsible for the Swiss Armed Forces, internal and external security issues, military and civilian peace operations in the security policy field, as well as armament policy.
+Accordingly, they regularly receive information from the Federal Council on major security and defence policy topics.
 Also, the Security Policy Committees prepare plenary discussions on related Federal Council proposals to Parliament by recommending their approval or rejection to their respective chamber.